Marinus-Bakara/windows-file-server-and-permissions/README_v2.md

 <p align="center">
 1.1<img src="https://github.com/Marinus-Bakara/windows-file-server-and-permissions/blob/main/images/2.i%20created%20these%20subfolders%20in%20companies%20data%20which%20we%20will%20use%20to%20give%20to%20users%20on%20how%20to%20access%20them.png" width="600"/>
-  i created subfolders in companies data which, we will use to give to users permissions on how to access them.
+  I created subfolders in companies data which, we will use to give to users permissions on how to access them.
 </p>

-## 🧑‍💼 Step 2: Active Directory Setup
+##  Step 2: Active Directory Setup

 <p align="center">
 2.0<img src="images/3.we will open the server manager,click on tools and click on active directory users and computers.png" width="600"/>